RuBLiMP: Russian Benchmark of Linguistic Minimal Pairs

 \paragraph{Minimal Pair Curation} Recent research has proposed a broad range of pretraining data detection methods.
 Our work does not aim to compare different solutions to this problem; we recognize that more advanced methods can be applied \citep[e.g., \textsc{Min-K\%++;}][]{zhang2024min}.
-Naturally, the resulting LM's performance depends on the quality of the pretraining data detection method, which is an open question in the LM evaluation \& benchmarking research direction \cite{oren2023proving}.
+We also acknowledge that the \textsc{Min-K\% Prob} method may still identify sentences that \emph{do appear} in the LMs' pretraining corpora as non-pretraining examples and select sentences with rare vocabulary items, which may lead to the performance decrease.
+Naturally, the effectiveness of the curation stage and the resulting LM's performance depends on the quality of the pretraining data detection method, which is an open question in the LM evaluation \& benchmarking research direction \cite{oren2023proving}.
 However, our approach allows one to continuously update \rublimp and create multiple versions of the benchmark, which can be decontaminated w.r.t. a set of LMs and another test data decontamination methods (or their ensemble).

 \paragraph{Domain Shifts} Many studies report that LMs can judge frequent linguistic patterns in their pretraining corpora as grammatical and perform worse on rare sentences with low probabilities~\cite{marvin-linzen-2018-targeted,linzen2021syntactic}.
 Our benchmark design implies potential word frequency and domain distribution shifts between an LM's pretraining corpus and \rublimp, which can introduce bias in the evaluation.
 Nevertheless, we demonstrate a high diversity of syntactic patterns and a moderate word frequency in \rublimp's sentences (\S\ref{subsec:statistics}), and show that the LMs can generalize well to out-of-domain examples (\S\ref{sec:monolingual}).